Geneva regains diplomatic spotlight with Putin-Biden summit

-GENEVA (AP) — A year ago, Geneva was largely down on its diplomatic luck: The Trump administration had an “America First” policy that shunned the internationalism the Swiss city epitomizes, and blasted some of its top institutions like the World Health Organization, the Human Rights Council and the World Trade Organization.
+GENEVA — A year ago, Geneva was largely down on its diplomatic luck: The Trump administration had an “America First” policy that shunned the internationalism the Swiss city epitomizes and blasted some of its top institutions including the World Health Organization, the Human Rights Council and the World Trade Organization.

 That’s all in the past.